When demoting staff, employers have to tread carefully. Here is a guide on some of the key things to consider.

 Demoting staff and altering duties

 Substantially altering an employee’s duties could effectively amount to a demotion.

 Demotion does not just occur when an employee is formally demoted to a lower position.
 If key responsibilities or tasks are taken away from the employee, that could be seen as a demotion too.

 In the employment contract often a clause will state that the employer may assign additional duties to the employee, from time to time, as required by the business.
 Usually, an implied term would be read into the clause that those duties would have to be similar in terms of existing status and responsibilities.

 If the contract sets outs the employee’s duties and the employee is then stripped of some of those duties the employer may well be in breach of an express term of the contract.
 In addition or as an alternative, the employee could argue that the employer is breaching the implied term of trust and confidence.

-An employer must have a contractual right to demote.
+An employer must have a contractual right when demoting staff.
 The Advisory, Conciliation and Arbitration Service’s (Acas) code of practice on disciplinary and grievance procedures states that the usual sanctions in disciplinary cases are written warnings, final warnings and dismissal.
 The relevant Acas guidance clarifies the position.
 If an employer wishes to impose another sanction, it must either be allowed for in the contract or the employee’s consent must be obtained.

-When might an employee consent?
+When might an employee consent to demotion?
 Supposing their actions justified dismissal but the employer was willing for them to continue in employment, albeit in another role?
 The employee might agree to a different role, even at a lower status and reduced salary, rather than being dismissed.